DanielaCabiddu/PEMesh/README.md

 ## Acknowledgements
 This paper has been realized in the framework of ERC Project CHANGE (https://cordis.europa.eu/project/id/694515), which has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 694515).

+Special thanks to Marco Livesu for sharing with us the source code to generate parametric polygons and compute geometric metrics.